ManuSerp/ThreatPredictor/README.md

 MAKE CUSTOM TRAIING SET MORE REPRESENTIVE OF THE DIFFERENT ATTACKS BUT WAY SMALLER THAN THE DATASET TO REDUCE COMPUTATION TIME AND MASS RAM USAGE

 # To do

 kmean no similarity

-build results for freq encoding

-Try hcluster, mean shift, db scan, spectr, with small set and the 2 encoding to build data.
+Try hcluster, mean shift, db scan, spectr, with small set and the 3 encoding to build data.

-Check similarité
-Faire le target encoding

 Expliquer que on veut chercher des anomalies pour les clusterise !
 Détection d'inconnues!

 Faire un rate de normal/pas normal ce qui montrera la capacité a trouver des anomalies

+mettre un CNN pour demontrer la baseline de classification

 Rq1 encodage?